corbitt799/natia/README.md

 # NATIA Getting Started With Raspberry Pi Class

-hello.py is the initial teaching script for python
+hello.py: is the initial teaching script for python

-blink.py:
-    Attach a 3.3v tolerant LED across GPIO pin 21 (physical pin 40) and any Ground pin
+blink.py: Attach a 3.3v tolerant LED across GPIO pin 21 (physical pin 40) and any ground pin

 doorbell.py
     Attach a